-Previously, Lido purchased slashing insurance from Unslashed Finance that approximately cost ~25% of the DAO’s yearly revenues.
+Previously, Lido purchased slashing insurance from Unslashed Finance.
 Lido stopped purchasing cover through Unslashed and voted in favor of exploring self-cover.
 This post aims to set stage in terms of outlining the landscape of cover options and possible developments.

 We outline the typical risk scenarios (now, after Altair hardfork, and in the hypothetical future), the amounts of slashings and penalties, and evaluate their impact to understand whether Lido could self-cover the losses.

 Based on the analysis performed, we find that the most realistic impact is low enough for self-cover to be a viable option, but not low enough to be completely trivial.
 Additionally, we find that risk can be significantly reduced by non-financial actions, such as promoting validator diversity and operator distribution, as well as putting in place mechanisms to maintain high validation quality standards.

 This section refers to the penalty types, methods to calculate them and could be skipped.
 To simplify the explanation all formulae presented have been transformed in order to give a general idea of penalty types and sizes.
 The risk modelling and assessment of analytical results in the other sections were done using the actual methods from the specs.

 Currently, performing validator duties includes proposing blocks and creating attestations.
 The Altair spec introduces one more duty: participation in the sync committee that is responsible for signing each block of the canonical chain.